antonig/VBScript/VBScript_graphics/README.md

 ### turtle_graphics.vbs:
  has a class that issues SVG vectorial graphic commands to an HTML file.
  It has a turtle graphics interface.
+Added an L-System interpreter, the L-system is defined in a dictionary.
  The demo draws a Sierpinski triangle

 ## Use the free vbs_gfx helper program
 It opens a 640x480 window and allows to set pixels  in real time.